zeta-chain/node/docs/spec/crosschain/messages.md

 }
 ```

-## MsgVoteOnObservedOutboundTx
+## MsgVoteOutbound

-VoteOnObservedOutboundTx casts a vote on an outbound transaction observed on a connected chain (after
+VoteOutbound casts a vote on an outbound transaction observed on a connected chain (after
 it has been broadcasted to and finalized on a connected chain).
 If this is
 the first vote, a new ballot is created.
 When a threshold of votes is
 reached, the ballot is finalized.
 When a ballot is finalized, the outbound